python/cpython/Doc/library/pathlib.rst

 .. method:: Path.absolute()

-   Return an absolute version of this path.
-This function works even if the path doesn't point to anything.
+   Return an absolute version of this path based on the current working directory.
+This function works even if the path doesn't exist.

    No normalization is done, i.e all ``'.'`` and ``'..'`` will be kept along.
    Use :meth:`Path.resolve` to get the canonical path to a file.